My Five Main Areas of Focus

 4. American values and social divides.

-5. Foreign policy, security, defense, and democracy promotion.
+5. Geopolitical affairs, foreign policy, national security, international security, defense, and democracy promotion.

 I have plenty of other interests as well, as listed below, but these five are my highest priorities.